 Biography | Download pdf (EN) | Download pdf (DE)

-Rachel Howard was born in County Durham in 1969 and graduated from Goldsmiths College, London, in 1991.
-She was awarded the Princes Trust Award in 1992 to support her art practice and received the British Council Award in 2008.
+Howard was born in County Durham in 1969 and graduated from Goldsmiths College, London, in 1991.
+She was awarded the Princes Trust Award in 1992 to support her art practice, was shortlisted for the Jerwood Drawing Prize in 2004 and received the British Council Award in 2008.

-Howard’s work can be found in a variety of public and private collections; amongst others: Ackland Art Museum, North Carolina; Museum van Loon, Amsterdam; Goss-Michael Foundation, Dallas; CCA Andratx, Spain, and the Murderme and Hiscox collections.
+Howard’s work can be found in a variety of public and private collections, amongst others: Ackland Art Museum, North Carolina; Museum van Loon, Amsterdam; Tate Archive, London; David Roberts Foundation, London; Goss-Michael Foundation, Dallas; Olbricht Collection, Berlin; Pio Monte Della Misericordia, Naples; The wareHouse, Wieland Collection, Atlanta and the Murderme and Hiscox collections, London.

 The artist lives and works in London and Gloucestershire, UK.

 If it looks like this